 Pumpkin tagliatelle with flower pesto and without eggs.

-A valid solution for pumpkin lovers and even for those who don’t want to eat it.
+A great solution for pumpkin lovers and also for those who don’t want to eat it.

-Think about your kids who really hate it, what better way to make them eat it?
+Think of your kids who really hate it, what better way to get them to eat it?

-I also have this problem with my grandchildren, but this way, they don’t even realize they’re eating it.
+I also have this problem with my grandchildren, but this way, they don’t even notice they’re eating it.

-The pumpkin is first baked, then mashed and incorporated into the dough.
+The pumpkin is first baked in the oven, then mashed and incorporated into the dough.

-The dough is then scented with herbs such as rosemary or roast herbs.
+The dough is scented with herbs such as rosemary or roast herbs.

-Everything will be wrapped in a zucchini flower pesto which will enhance the flavor even more.
+Everything is then wrapped in a zucchini flower pesto to enhance the flavor even more.

 Have fun in the kitchen.